wink-link/winklink-doc/docs/en/vrf.md

 - Receive data requests from Consumer Contract and trigger Event Log
     - WIN transfer as fees, will be sent along with the data request
-- Accept random number and the proof submitted from WINKLink node
+- Accept random number and the proof submitted from WINkLink node
     - VRFCoordinator contract will verify the random number after receiving the contract
 - Calculate the WIN fee on data requests and claim rewards